 Electives are selected from various graduate-level course offerings across the college or university, with the approval of the program advisor.
 In some cases, preliminary credential program courses may be approved.

 3. Culminating Experience (3 units)

 Total Units Required for the M.A.
 Degree: 30

 Education (ED) 1208

-- Educational technology skills by developing educational resources in accordance with learning theory and best practices.
+- Demonstrate educational technology skills by developing educational resources in accordance with learning theory and best practices.

-- Theoretical understanding of teaching and learning educational technology by reading and synthesizing educational theory and research.
+- Demonstrate theoretical understanding of teaching and learning educational technology by reading and synthesizing educational theory and research.

-- Graduate-level research skills by designing, conducting and presenting original research on educational-technology.
+- Demonstrate graduate-level research skills by designing, conducting and presenting original research on educational-technology.

-- Leadership in educational technology by developing plans for implementing and supporting technology-based solutions.
+- Demonstrate leadership in educational technology by developing plans for implementing and supporting technology-based solutions.